-The “best” bird identification book is often a matter of choice, so different people will give you different answers.
-You may want to start by browsing field guides at a library or bookstore to get a sense of which one works the best for you.
-Chose a few that are appealing and look up four or five familiar birds.
-Which guide portrays these birds closest to the way you see them?
+With many great field guides out there, the “best” bird identification book is often a matter of opinion.
+To find your favorite, start by browsing field guides at a library or bookstore.
+Look up four or five familiar birds: which guide portrays these birds closest to the way you see them?
 Is the book comfortable to use?
-Are the birds easy to find in its pages?
+Are the birds easy to find?

-Most experienced birders prefer a field guide with drawings by an expert rather than with photographs.
-Good bird artists portray birds in similar poses, using their experience and knowledge to make it easier for you to key in on the important field marks.
-With photographs, lighting conditions and differences in bird postures can obscure important features or highlight unimportant ones, although the photos in some well-done guides are digitally manipulated to make color comparisons among different species more accurate.
+Look for a field guide with drawings rather than photographs.
+Artists portray birds in similar poses, using their experience and knowledge to make it easier for you to key in on the important field marks.
+With photographs, lighting conditions and differences in postures can obscure important features or highlight unimportant ones.

-You may also want to consider size when buying a field guide: if your book is too large, you won’t want to carry it in the field, but if it’s too small, it may not include all the birds you’re likely to see in your area.
-If you hope to eventually become proficient at birding, it’s wise to start with a guide that shows all the birds of North America or at least all the birds of the East or the West.
+Size is also a factor: if your book is too large, you won’t want to carry it in the field, but if it’s too small, it may not include all the likely birds in your area.
+Start with a guide that shows all the birds of North America or at least all the birds of the East or the West.
+You might find that a state-level guides (or other regional guide) is helpful and handy for most of the birds you run across—but keep a more thorough guide to turn to for those unusual sightings you’re sure to find eventually.

 - The Kaufman Field Guide to Birds of North America.
 This field guide was specifically designed for beginning birders.
 It uses photographs of birds, but with a layout more typical of field guides using paintings, allowing easy comparison of related species.